Eurasian Steppe

-The Eurasian Steppe, also simply called the Great Steppe or the steppes, is the vast steppe ecoregion of Eurasia in the temperate grasslands, savannas and shrublands biome.
-It stretches through Hungary, Bulgaria, Romania, Moldova, Ukraine, western Russia, Siberia, Kazakhstan, Xinjiang, Mongolia and Manchuria, with one major exclave, the Pannonian steppe, located mostly in Hungary.
+The Eurasian Steppe, also called the Great Steppe or The Steppes, is the vast steppe ecoregion of Eurasia in the temperate grasslands, savannas and shrublands biome.
+It stretches through Manchuria, Mongolia, Xinjiang, Kazakhstan, Siberia, European Russia, Ukraine, Moldova, Romania, Bulgaria, Hungary and Slovakia.

-Since the Paleolithic age, the Steppe Route has connected Central Europe, Eastern Europe, Western Asia, Central Asia, East Asia and South Asia economically, politically and culturally through overland trade routes.
-The Steppe route is a predecessor not only of the Silk Road which developed during antiquity and the Middle Ages, but also of the Eurasian Land Bridge in the modern era.
-It has been home to nomadic empires and many large tribal confederations and ancient states throughout history, such as the Xiongnu, Scythia, Cimmeria, Sarmatia, Hunnic Empire, Chorasmia, Transoxiana, Sogdia, Xianbei, Mongol Empire and Göktürk Khaganate.
+Since the Paleolithic age, the Steppe Route has been the main overland route between Eastern Europe, North Asia, Central Asia and East Asia economically, politically, and culturally.
+The Steppe route is a predecessor not only of the Silk Road, which developed during antiquity and the Middle Ages, but also of the Eurasian Land Bridge in the modern era.
+It has been home to nomadic empires and many large tribal confederations and ancient states throughout history, such as the Xiongnu, Scythia, Cimmeria, Sarmatia, Hunnic Empire, Sogdia, Xianbei, Mongol Empire, Magyar tribes, and Göktürk Khaganate.

 Geography

 Divisions

-The Eurasian Steppe extends for 8,000 kilometres (5,000 miles) from near the mouth of the Danube almost to the Pacific Ocean.
-It is bounded on the north by the forests of European Russia, Siberia and Asian Russia.
+The Eurasian Steppe extends for 8,000 kilometres (5,000 miles) from the Carpathian Basin to the western edge of Manchuria.
+It is bounded on the north by the forests of European Russia and Siberia (Asian Russia).
 There is no clear southern boundary although the land becomes increasingly dry as one moves south.
-The steppe narrows at two points, dividing it into three major parts.

-Pannonian steppe (exclave)
+Pannonian Steppe

-The Pannonian steppe is an exclave of the Eurasian Steppe belt.
-It is found in modern-day Austria, Bulgaria, Hungary, Romania, Serbia and Slovakia.
+The Pannonian Steppe is the westernmost part of the Eurasian Steppe, separated from the Pontic-Caspian Steppe by the Carpathian Mountains.
+It is found in modern-day Hungary, Romania and Slovakia.

-Pontic–Caspian steppe (Western Steppe)
+Pontic–Caspian Steppe

-The Pontic–Caspian steppe begins near the mouth of the Danube and extends northeast almost to Kazan and then southeast to the southern tip of the Ural Mountains.
+The Pontic–Caspian Steppe is the main European end of the Eurasian Steppe and begins near the mouth of the Danube, stretching northeast almost to Kazan and then southeast to the southern tip of the Ural Mountains.
 Its northern edge was a broad band of forest steppe which has now been obliterated by the conversion of the whole area to agricultural land.
 In the southeast the Black Sea–Caspian Steppe extends between the Black Sea and Caspian Sea to the Caucasus Mountains.
-In the west, the Great Hungarian Plain is an island of steppe separated from the main steppe by the mountains of Transylvania.
 On the north shore of the Black Sea, the Crimean Peninsula has some interior steppe and ports on the south coast which link the steppe to the civilizations of the Mediterranean basin.

 Ural–Caspian Narrowing

-The Ural Mountains extend south to a point about 650 km (400 mi) northeast of the Caspian Sea.
+The steppe narrows around the southern end of the Ural Mountains, about 650 km (400 mi) northeast of the Caspian Sea, forming the Ural-Caspian Narrowing, that joins the Pontic-Caspian Steppe in Europe with the Kazakh Steppe in Central Asia.